 What to see at the CID Grand Hornu

-After, in the mid-fifties, the mining activity ceased, from the 1970s the process to convert the complex into a cultural venue begun.
-In the 1980s the non-profit association “Grand-Hornu Images”, now CID, was established in the place to promote culture and tourism on the site by organizing exhibitions, mostly focused on the relationship between art and industry, as well as between product manufacturing and applied arts.
+In the 1980s the non-profit association “Grand-Hornu Images”, now CID, was established in the place to promote culture and tourism on the site by organizing temporary exhibitions, mostly focused on the relationship between art and industry, as well as between product design and applied arts.

 How our readers rate this museum (you can vote)